 The simple stem is brownish, yellowish or reddish and usually has fewer than 15 scale leaves.
 The flowers, with a clove-like scent, are in dense clusters.
 The crown is glossy, cloudy, blood-red on the inside and yellow on the outside, red (brown) towards the edge.
 The yellow scar has a purple-brown border.
 The stamens are glandular above.
 The style is hairy glandular.

 Flowering time is from May to August (rarely until October).
+It can be invasive in Europe.

 This plant might be poisonous